Ikerglugluglu/whatsapp-reservation-chatbot/docs/readme.txt

 4) Open /panel_login.php and log in with an admin user
    - If none exists, migration creates one using ADMIN_USER/ADMIN_PASS

+Important note:
+- Do not commit .env or real data to GitHub.
+- Tables are created locally by running the migration.

 .env Configuration
 ==================